devashishchakraborty/discord-bot/README.md

-A simple discord bot made using python which returns the recent tweets of Dakshin Vrindavan Twitter account using the twitter API.
+A simple discord bot made using python which returns the recent tweets of the specified Twitter account using the twitter API.